 2) Use a concert evaluation worksheet.
 I loved the idea of having students sit down to think critically about their performance, but I definitely didn’t know how to focus that writing/reflection.
 I was especially confused about how to help younger/pre-literate students with this reflection process.
 What do you do with kindergarten to help them write about their performance… if they aren’t even writing sentences in class?

 I was talking about this issue with my friend Cori Bloom, and she showed me the reflection sheets that she uses.
 For K-3 she uses several worksheets (depending on the class) with quite a few pictures and icons.
 This gives kids a chance to reflect and think about the performance and not worry about reading/writing words as much.
-For older grades she uses some writing reflection worksheets but also gives kids a chane to rate their performance using a numbered scale.
-Check out some images below and click them to learn more.
-Cori's stuff is amazing!
+For older grades she uses some writing reflection worksheets but also gives kids a chance to rate their performance using a numbered scale.
+Check out some images below or click here to learn more.
+Cori’s stuff is amazing!

 Here’s a list of who you might consider writing a thank you to: principal and other admin, homeroom teachers for the kids who performed, specials teachers (art, P.E., library), secretaries and office staff (they field a lot of phone calls for you!), custodians (putting out chairs, cleaning up after the show), anyone who took pictures for you during the show, any parent volunteers, paraprofessionals who helped out, etc.

-Gather and Put Away in a safe place
+#4 – Gather and Put Things Away in a Safe Place

 I also pull together all the notes that I sent home and other things that were printed.
 I usually save a copy to my comptuer and burn to a CD as well so that I have digital copies if needed.
 I make sure to keep copies of the program that I print and also the notes that I’ve sent home so that I can reuse the formatting and wording that I used should I ever perform this concert again.